benmvp/react-workshop/09-mark-unread/README.md

 ## Tasks

-Add "Mark Unread" & "Mark Read" buttons to `EmailView` that will call (newly added) `onMarkUnread` & `onMarkRead` props, respectively, when clicked.
+Add "Mark Unread" & "Mark Read" buttons to `EmailView` that when clicked will call the (newly added) `onMarkUnread` & `onMarkRead` props, respectively.
 Only one button should show at a given time based on the `unread` property within `this.props.email`:

 ```js
 export default class EmailView extends PureComponent {